Healthy eating on a budget

-When money’s tight, it can seem hard to think of ways to trim your food bill and still provide healthy, balanced meals for the family.
+When money’s tight, it can seem hard to think of ways to trim your food bill and still provide healthy, balanced meals for the you and your family.
+Eating a diet to help you manage your diabetes on a budget can be tough.
 But, it is possible – here’s how.

 Make a plan